mogoson/MGS.Curve/UnityProject/Assets/MGS.Packages/Curve/Plugins/MGS.MonoCurve.md

 If the start and end points are close, they will stick together.
 ```

-- Attach mono curve renderer component to the mono curve game object to renderer curve in scene  if need.
+- Attach mono curve renderer component to the mono curve game object to renderer curve in scene.

-- Attach mono curve collider component to the mono curve game object if need.
-- Attach mono curve cacher component to the mono curve game object if need.
-- Evaluate point on the mono curve if need.
+- Evaluate point on the mono curve.

 ```C#
 //Evaluate point on the mono curve at length.